 Disclaimer: SDA Helpliners are all volunteers, operating from their own homes.
 They try their best to be helpful and offer up-to-date information.
 Please note that any action taken thereon is theÂ responsibility of the caller.

 Before calling, here are some possible starter ideas.
-Scroll down for to find out more about getting help.
+Scroll down to find out more about getting help.
 There are 3 categories: those in primary or secondary schools, further education (FE) or higher education (HE) and adults.

 Getting help for your child: